deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

    Web services are the top-level resources of the deegree workspace

 .. tip::
-  The identifier of a webservice resource (config file name without suffix) serves a special purpose.
+  The identifier of a web service resource (config file name without suffix) serves a special purpose.
 If your deegree instance can be reached at ``http://localhost:8080/deegree-webservices``, the common endpoint for connecting to your services is ``http://localhost:8080/deegree-webservices/services``.
 However, if you define multiple services of the same type in your workspace (e.g. two WMS instances with identifiers ``wms1`` and ``wms2``), you cannot use the common URL, as deegree cannot determine the targeted WMS instance from the request.
 In this case, simply append the webservice identifier to the common endpoint URL (e.g. ``http://localhost:8080/deegree-webservices/services/wms2``) to choose the service instance that you want to connect to explicitly.

 .. _anchor-configuration-wfs: